-Graham Dorreen, one of Bowls North Harbour’s driving forces behind the centre’s men’s and women’s representative teams, has a long-term aim to match, and perhaps exceed, centres like Nelson, Canterbury and Dunedin which for many years have set the national bench-mark.
+Graham Dorreen, one of the driving forces behind Bowls North Harbour’s men’s and women’s representative teams, has a long-term aim to match, and perhaps exceed, centres like Nelson, Canterbury and Dunedin which for many years have set the national benchmark.

 It might not happen this season, particularly as the men will be in a rebuilding stage, but there are hopes, following some encouraging results last season, that the women’s premier one team might be close to a breakthrough when the inter-centre teams’ events are held in Wellington next March.

 Harbour’s representative campaign started well with a comprehensive defeat of Waikato early last month at Pukekohe’s indoor centre.
 That, though, needs some qualification as the Waikato teams were below par.